babiaxr/aframe-babia-components/docs/CONTRIBUTING.md

 rm csr.pem
 ```

-More details in [How to create a HTTPS server](https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTPS-server/), in the Node documentation.
+More details in [How to create a HTTPS server](https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTPS-server/) (Node.js documentation).

-We are using those certificates to avoid Webpack generating new certificates with every new run,
+We are using those certificates to avoid webpack generating new certificates with every new run,
 which means having to accept them in browser with every new run.